mmcdermott/MEDS-DEV/tasks/criteria/mortality/README.md

     - [ ] Sepsis:
       * https://translational-medicine.biomedcentral.com/articles/10.1186/s12967-020-02620-5

-Some common references for the prediction of mortality in various settings include: TODO
+Some common references for the prediction of mortality in various settings include: TODO:

+TODO: References
+- Predicting 30-days mortality for MIMIC-III patients with sepsis-3: a machine learning approach using XGboost: https://translational-medicine.biomedcentral.com/articles/10.1186/s12967-020-02620-5